The Principal Dev – Masterclass for Tech Leads

 Components

-Additionally, there's add-on packages (CLI tools, an alternate UI using Redoc etc.) that you can optionally install and configure as needed.
+Additionally, there are add-on packages (CLI tools, an alternate UI using Redoc etc.) that you can install and configure as needed.

 "Core" Packages